The Surprising Consequences of Banning Chocolate Milk

 Banning Chocolate Milk in School Cafeterias Decreases Sales and Increases Waste

-While banning chocolate milk in lunchroom decreases added sugar, less students drink milk, more milk is wasted, and less students participate in the district’s lunch program
+While banning chocolate milk in lunchroom decreases added sugar, fewer students drink milk, more milk is wasted, and fewer students participate in the district’s lunch program

 With the chocolate milk ban, students consumed less sugar, but also consumed less protein and calcium

 To encourage kids to select white milk, make white milk the more obvious and convenient choice instead of banning chocolate milk

 Hanks, Andrew, David Just, and Brian Wansink (2014).
 Chocolate Milk Consequences: A Pilot Study Evaluating the Consequences of Banning Chocolate Milk in School Cafeterias.
 PLOS ONE, 9(4), e91022. doi: 10.1371/journal.pone.0091022

 For many children eating school lunch, chocolate milk is a favorite choice.
 What would happen if chocolate milk were banned from school cafeterias?
 “Students take 10% less milk, waste 29% more and may even stop eating school meals,” says Andrew Hanks, PhD.

 In a recent article published in PLOS ONE, researchers for the Cornell Center for Behavioral Economics in Child Nutrition Programs (B.E.N.
 Center), reported results from data collected at 11 Oregon elementary schools where chocolate milk had been banned from the cafeterias and replaced with skim milk.
 While this policy eliminated the added sugar in chocolate milk, there were unexpected nutritional and economic backlashes.